sendgrid/smtpapi-php/USAGE.md

 The `Header::setSendEachAt()` method is useful for setting an array of times that recipients have their emails sent.

-This method requires an array of unix timestamps as the input.
+This method requires an array of Unix timestamps as the input.

 ```php
 $header->addSendEachAt([